dalejn/cleanBib/README.md

 The goal of the coding notebook is to clean your `.bib` file to only contain references that you have cited in your manuscript.
 This cleaned `.bib` will then be used to generate a data table of full first names that will be used to query the probabilistic gender classifier, [Gender API](https://gender-api.com).
 Proportions of the predicted gender for first and last author pairs (man/man, man/woman, woman/man, and woman/woman) will be calculated.

+If you intend to analyze the reference list of a published paper instead of your own manuscript in progress, search the paper on [Web of Knowledge](http://apps.webofknowledge.com/) (you will need institutional access).
+Next, [download the .bib file from Web of Science following these instructions, but start from Step 4 and on Step 6 select BibTeX instead of Plain Text](https://github.com/jdwor/gendercitation/blob/master/Step0_PullingWOSdata.pdf).

 1. Obtain a `.bib` file of your manuscript's reference list.
-You can do this with common reference managers. __Please export your .bib in an output style that uses full first names (rather than only first initials) and using the full author lists (rather than abbreviated author lists with "et al.").__
+You can do this with common reference managers. __Please try to export your .bib in an output style that uses full first names (rather than only first initials) and using the full author lists (rather than abbreviated author lists with "et al.").__ If a journal only provides first initials, our code will try to automatically find the full first name using the paper title or DOI (this can typically retrieve the first name 70% of the time).

    * [Export `.bib` from Mendeley](https://blog.mendeley.com/2011/10/25/howto-use-mendeley-to-create-citations-using-latex-and-bibtex/)
    * [Export `.bib` from Zotero](https://libguides.mit.edu/ld.php?content_id=34248570)